Wilmer Valderrama

 Valderrama has further performed in several prominent feature films, including Party Monster (2003), Beauty Shop (2005), Fast Food Nation (2006), Unaccompanied Minors (2006), Larry Crowne (2011), and The Adderall Diaries (2015).
 He voiced the character of Prince Philippe Charming in the family animated film Charming (2018).

 In addition to his acting career, Valderrama tours extensively as Global Ambassador for the United Service Organizations (USO), works with the voting rights organization Voto Latino, and co-founded the non-profit Harness.

 Early life

 Valderrama was born in 1980 in Miami, Florida, to Balbino A. and Sobeida Valderrama.
+He moved to Venezuela at age 3 and grew up there until the age of 13 when his family moved back to the US.
 His father is Venezuelan and his mother is Colombian.